PORCELAIN PLATES.NET

 Canadian first-issue plates.
 These plates

-issued in pairs and numbers range up to
+pairs and numbers range up to about 2,000.

-reason, very few of the Alberta 1912 plates
+quantities,but for whatever reason, very few of the Alberta 1912 plates have

-have survived, making it the rarest and most sought after porcelain from the
+survived, making it the rarest and most sought after passenger porcelain from

 The only other porcelain issue from Alberta was issued in 1913.
 Substantially